-Within the required 185-foot notification radius, there are 26 properties, of which 1 is owner-occupied and 25 are used for rental purposes.
-The property is within 1,000-feet of 2 neighborhood associations and is not within 1,000-feet of a school.
-Adjacent properties to the west are zoned R-MF and located within the East Campus Urban Conservation Overlay (UC-O).
-This zoning designation would permit 4-unrelated individuals to live together.
+Within the required 185-foot notification radius, there are 20 properties, of which 0 are owner-occupied and 20 are used for rental purposes.
+The property is within 1,000-feet of 3 neighborhood associations and is not within 1,000-feet of a school.
+Adjacent properties west of the subject site are zoned R-MF and located within the East Campus Urban Conservation Overlay (UC-O).
+This zoning designation would permit 4-unrelated individuals living together.
 Adjacent properties to the south and southeast are zoned R-1 and permit 3-unrelated individuals living together.
 Properties immediately east, across Fyfer, are zoned R-MF and permits 4-unrelated individuals living together.
 The dwelling is supported by adequate public infrastructure (i.e. electric, sewer, and water), and there are no known issues with the available capacity to serve the dwelling as an STR.
 Sidewalks are only installed in front of the subject site along Fyfer Place.
 Additionally, parking is permitted on both sides of Fyfer Place.

 The subject dwelling is owned by an LLC.
-Based on this ownership, approval of the requested CUP would be the "one and only" STR license issued to the LLC or any of its ownership interests pursuant to the provisions of Sec.
+Based on this ownership, approval of the requested CUP would be the "one and only" STR license issued to the LLC and its ownership interests pursuant to the provisions of Sec.
 29-3.3(vv)(2)(ii) of the UDC.
-The application indicates that the owner will use a designated agent to address compliance matters should they arise while the dwelling is offered for STR purposes.
-Based upon the location information provided within the application, the designated agent is a resident of Boone County located approximately 10 miles (20 minutes) from the dwelling if the need arises to address compliance matters.
+The application indicates that the owner will be the designated agent to address compliance matters should they arise while the dwelling is offered for STR purposes.
+Based upon the location information provided within the application, the owner is a resident of Boone County located approximately 10 miles (20 minutes) from the dwelling if the need arises to address compliance matters.